approvals/ApprovalTests.Swift/README.md

     [3] = Katrina
     [4] = Llewellyn

-Simply rename this to SampleTest.testList.approved.txt and the test will now pass.
+Simply rename this to SampleTest.testList.approved.txt, and the test will now pass.

 ## Approved File Artifacts